- What is identifiability?

 - an online identifier.

-The GDPR specifically includes the term ‘online identifiers’ within the definition of what constitutes personal data.
+The UK GDPR specifically includes the term ‘online identifiers’ within the definition of what constitutes personal data.

 These may include information relating to the device that an individual is using, applications, tools or protocols.
 A non-exhaustive list is included in Recital 30: